The WTA Slovenia Open (or “Zavarovalnica Sava Ljubljana“) is a WTA 125 tennis tournament that is played on outdoor hard courts in Ljubljana, Slovenia.

 Dates

-The 2023 WTA Slovenia Open tennis tournament was played from the 11th to the 17th of September 2023, with the 2023 tournament being held in the same week as the tennis tournaments in San Diego, Osaka, and Bucharest.
+The 2023 WTA Slovenia Open tennis tournament was played from the 11th to the 17th of September 2023, with the 2023 tournament being held just after the US Open in New York, and in the same week as the tennis tournaments in San Diego, Osaka, and Bucharest.

 Players

-The entry list for the 2023 singles and doubles tournaments in Ljubljana has now been released and below is a selection of players that participated in the singles event in 2023, with the number 1 seed being Anna Karolína Schmiedlova.
+The entry list for the 2023 tournament in Ljubljana has now been released and below is a selection of players that participated in the singles event in 2023, with the number 1 seed being Anna Karolína Schmiedlova.

 Schedule